This famous salmon recipe started the Famous Recipe series due to its popularity in my kitchen and then on Pinterest, where it's been pinned over

 - Salmon is ready when the edges are caramelized and center is just cooked and fish is light and flakey.

-- Skin should remain attached to the foil when salmon is lifted.
+- The skin should remain attached to the foil when salmon is lifted with a spatula.

 p.s.
 Connect with me over on Instagram with daily check-ins. @thriveinmidlife